Miscellaneous

 Symptoms: Bloated body, difficulty swimming

-Description: Fish with aswim bladder disorder look like ballons and have trouble swimming or balancing in the water.
+Description: Fish with swim bladder disorder look like balloons and have trouble swimming or balancing in the water.
 Bad diets or internal infections are the most common causes of this disease.
 The best thing to do is to cut down on the food your betta gets and turn down the filter so that your betta doesn't struggle swimming.

 Symptoms: scratches, nipped fins, red spots